FAQ on ESG Investing

 - How can investors position their investments to benefit from ESG investing?

-ESG unit trust funds enable investors to align their values with their investments.
-Socially and environmentally-conscious investors who want their investment choices to reflect their personal values can invest in ESG unit trust funds to diversify their portfolios, and thus gain exposure to companies which adopt leading ESG practices in their business operations.
+ESG funds allow investors to align their values with their investments.
+These funds provide an opportunity to diversify portfolios and invest in companies which adopt leading ESG practices in their business operations.

 This article is prepared solely for educational and awareness purposes and should not be construed as an offer or a solicitation of an offer to purchase or subscribe to products offered by Public Mutual.
 No representation or warranty is made by Public Mutual, nor is there acceptance of any responsibility or liability as to the accuracy, completeness or correctness of the information contained herein.